-With Dairy and Meat making up the lion’s share of New Zealand’s exports, it’s no surprise that we have a large number of refrigeration plants operating around the country.
+With dairy, meat and other agricultural products making up a significant proportion of our food chain, it’s no surprise that we have a large number of ammonia refrigeration plants operating around the world.

 Why do we use Ammonia, why not something safer?

 Refrigeration plants can use a variety of motive fluids, with the one of the most common materials for large scale plants being anhydrous ammonia.
 Ammonia is commonly used as a motive fluid for several reasons:

 Anhydrous ammonia is relatively cheap in comparison to other synthetic refrigerants.

 Although it can be ignited, anhydrous ammonia is far less flammable than alternatives such as propane

 Ammonias properties make it a very efficient refrigerant for use in the meat and dairy processing industries